Skip to content

-Ten Scrum games that teach the framework through decisions.
+Agile games: 10 free Scrum simulations that teach the framework through decisions

-Free, browser-based Scrum simulations.
-No dice, no cards, no printouts, just the situations a Scrum team faces and the choices you'd have to make on the spot.
+Free, browser-based agile games and Scrum simulations.
+No dice, no cards, no printouts, just the situations a real Scrum team faces and the choices you would have to make on the spot.
+Every agile methodology game here is playable in under eight minutes.

 • Score, feedback, and rationale on every turn